foocoding/Git/Lecture-1.md

-Tutorial for HackYourFuture Git basics :octocat:.
-This tutorial has three sections:
+# Lecture 1
+Section one of FooCoding Git.
+This focuses on these parts:
-1. Git
+1. Version Control
-2. GitHub
+2. Terminal Time
-3. Using Git
+3. Singleplayer Git

+In the end you can find **exercises/katas**.

-# 1. Git :
+# 1. Version Control

 ## 1.1 What is Git, Etymology and a short history.
+- [ ] How was SW managed before version control was used
+- [ ] Why do we need a version control software (VCS)?
-* [ ] Version Control (aka Revision control, source control)
+- [ ] Version Control (aka Revision control, source control)
-* [ ] Distributed version control system, Linus Torvalds, 2005
+- [ ] Git remote model; distributed version control system
-* [ ] GIT: Global Information Tracker or the stupid content tracker or unpleasant person in British slang
+- [ ] Why do we choose Git?

+# 2. Terminal Time

+## 2.1 Why are we using the terminal?
+- [ ] Educational - *no magic buttons*
+- [ ] Usability - *most complete interface*
+- [ ] Customizable - *aliases, shortcuts and hooks*

-## 1.2 Installing Git
+## 2.2 Installing Git
  For Windows,
  install Git Bash:
- https://git-scm.com/downloads *(Note, when you install it, use all defaults, but if you don't have any personal preference, then selecting `Nano` as your editor is recommended.)*
+ https://git-scm.com/downloads *(Note, when you install it, use all defaults, but if you don't have any personal preference, then selecting **`Nano`** as your editor is recommended.)*

  For Linux, open gnome-terminal for GNome desktops  or Konsole for KDE desktops and type the command to install git based on your Linux distribution.

  For a RedHat based Linux (Like CEntOS)
 ```